RedJokingInn/Notepad-plus-plus-API/README.md

 # Notepad++ API
 Notepad++ extended *autocompletion* API files for usage with html, html5, css2, css3 and xsl2 with xpath2.
-All the files contain the original
+All the files contain the original keywords provided by Notepad++.

 ## Installation
 Just copy these files into the APIs folder of your Notepad++ installation folder and overwrite the existing ones.
 For example: C:\Program Files (x86)\Notepad++\plugins\APIs.
 After that restart Notepad++.

 ## css.xml
-This file contains all the original css keywords provided by Notepad++.
-Added are missing keywords for css3 instructions:
+Added are missing keywords and types for css3 instructions:
 * flexbox
 * grid
 * animation